wilbert-alberts/qvto/plugins/org.eclipse.m2m.qvt.oml.cst.parser/.externalTool/readme.txt

 here only readme.txt stub is placed.

-Folder 'lpgdistribution' is placeholder for the:
+Folder 'lpgdistrib' is placeholder for the:

 IBM LALR Parser Generator
 Version 1.00 (May 11 2006)